clstmbrly/Practice-Testing-Area/scvp_testing_user_guide.md

 ./ScvpScriptGenerator --pkits_p256_folder /home/user/gstp/PKITS_p256/renamed --output_folder /home/user/test --want_back BestCertPath --want_back RevocationInfo
 ./ScvpScriptGenerator --pkits_p384_folder /home/user/gstp/PKITS_p384/renamed --output_folder /home/user/test --want_back BestCertPath --want_back RevocationInfo
 ```
 Delete any test scripts that are not of interest.
 For example, if not testing non-default validation policies, delete those scripts.
-(See section 2.3 scripts.)

 ### 3.2	Executing GSTP Test Cases

-The RUT must be configured with all necessary trust anchors, any non-default validation policies and with the hosts file targeting the hosting environment that will be used.
-The test client must be configured to interact with the responder (in the vss.properties file) and save logs to an appropriate location (via the SCVP_OUTPUT_PATH environment variable).
+The RUT must be configured with all necessary trust anchors, any non-default validation policies, and the hosts file targeting the hosting environment that will be used.
+The test client must be configured to interact with the responder (in the vss.properties file) and save logs to an appropriate location (via the `SCVP_OUTPUT_PATH` environment variable).

 After the RUT and client are configured, simply execute the desired test scripts and review the results.
 Make sure to delete any output files prior to test execution, if desired, because output files will be appended to throughout execution.
 The test runner script can be used to handle log file management.